This is a quick-start guide and overview of how to create a custom Space in Gather.

 Background Painter [Beta]

-The Background Painter is a powerful tool that allows you to draw your own walls and floors in your Map.
+The Background Painter is a powerful tool in the Mapmaker that allows you to draw your own walls and floors in your Map.

 Warning: If you place walls or floors, you will remove the existing background.
 A warning message displays when you select Walls & Floors in the Mapmaker.

-To use the Background Painter, select Walls & Floors in the Top Nav Menu.
+To use the Background Painter, open the Mapmaker.
+Select Walls & Floors in the Top Nav Menu.
 A warning message displays.

 Select Walls or Floors.
 We recommend that you start with drawing the walls first and then fill in the floors after the walls are built.